 I wanted to change that for young people in North Omaha today.
 Luckily, there is more interest than I’ve seen in three decades coming out in the community today.
 While a lot of it is focused on gentrification and a glorified vision of the way things used to be, some interest is focused on preserving the community’s history while moving forward into a positive, powerful future for today’s North Omahans.
 I support that work.

 Use the comments on each article to share your thoughts.
 Feel free to reach out and share your stories, ideas, and info with me by emailing me.

 Sources and Permissions

-All written content on this website is copyright 2009-2016 by Adam Fletcher.
+All written content on this website is copyright 2009-2019 by Adam Fletcher.
 All rights reserved.
-Permission to reprint, share and otherwise distribute the written content of this blog is granted only for nonprofit educational purpose.
+Permission to reprint, share and otherwise distribute the written content of this website is granted only for nonprofit educational purpose.
 For information and clearance contact me.

 All visual material used herein is used in good faith and provided on the internet for nonprofit educational usage only.
 No permission is granted to reuse any image included herein by Adam Fletcher.
 All copyrights belong to their owners.
 Images included here are for used for personal, nonprofit educational purposes only.
 Information regarding re-use, copying, and otherwise redistributing the images can be found at the following URLs.

 - United States Library of Congress

 - Nebraska Memories, official State of Nebraska website